Aafimalek/advanced_rag/README.md

 #### 3. Gemini API errors
 **Solution**: Check your API key and quotas
-- Verify `.env` file exists with correct key
+- Verify your API key in the app settings (click the key icon)
-- Check [Google AI Studio](https://makersuite.google.com) for usage limits
+- Check [Google AI Studio](https://aistudio.google.com) for usage limits
+- Make sure your API key starts with `AIzaSy`

 #### 4. "Cannot find this information"
 **Solution**: The query might be too broad or info not in document